-At initial recognition At 31 August 2018
+At initial recognition At 31 August 2018 At 31 August 2019

-Share price of the Company HK\$6.90 HK\$4.46
+Share price of the Company HK\$6.90 HK\$4.46 HK\$3.78

-Risk-free rate 1.88% 2.04%
+Risk-free rate 1.88% 2.04% 1.92%

-Expected volatility# 47.04% 50.48%
+Expected volatility # 47.04% 50.48% 54.54%

-Dividend yield 1.01% 1.57%
+Dividend yield 1.01% 1.57% 2.37%

-- The risk-free rates were determined with reference to the yield rates of Generic Hong Kong government bills and bonds with durations similar to the expected lives of the convertible loan notes, as extracted from Bloomberg Terminal TM. - The expected volatilities of the underlying security of the convertible loan notes were determined with reference to the historical volatilities of the share price of the Company, as extracted from Bloomberg Terminal TM.
+- \ The risk-free rates were determined with reference to the yield rates of Generic Hong Kong government bills and bonds with durations similar to the expected lives of the convertible loan notes, as extracted from Bloomberg TerminalTM. - # The expected volatilities of the underlying security of the convertible loan notes were determined with reference to the historical volatilities of the share price of the Company, as extracted from Bloomberg TerminalTM.

-An increase in the expected volatility used in isolation would result in a decrease in the fair value measurement of the embedded derivatives liability.
-A 30% increase in the volatility holding all other variables constant would decrease the carrying amount of the embedded derivatives liability by RMB1,901,000.
-A 30% decrease in the volatility holding all other variables constant would increase the carrying amount of the embedded derivatives liability by RMB1,010,000.
+An increase in the expected volatility used in isolation would result in a increase in the fair value measurement of the embedded derivatives liability.
+A 30% increase in the volatility, holding all other variables constant, would increase the carrying amount of the embedded derivatives liability by RMB1,144,000 (2018: RMB1,901,000).
+A 30% decrease in the volatility, holding all other variables constant, would decrease the carrying amount of the embedded derivatives liability by RMB735,000 (2018: RMB1,010,000).

 In connection with the Credit Agreement, on 22 June 2018, Mr. Liu also entered into the put option deed (the "Put Option Deed") with PA Chokmah pursuant to which, among other things, Mr. Liu conditionally agreed to grant to PA Chokmah a right to require Mr. Liu to purchase some or all of the conversion shares pursuant to the precedent conditions.
 PA Chokmah may exercise the put option at an amount which enables PA Chokmah realise an internal rate of return specified in the Put Option Deed, within the period beginning on the date which falls on the expiry of the six-month period from the Maturity Date and ending on the date which is the first anniversary of the Maturity Date (both dates inclusive).
 For the avoidance of doubt, the Put Option may be exercised on one occasion only.
-In the opinion of the directors of the Company, the fair value of put option is insignificant to the financial impact of the consolidated financial statements as the fair value of the convertible loan notes is approximate to HK\$500 million at the date of initial recognition.